Adamsimsy/adamsimsy.github.io/source/_posts/accelerate-your-release-pipeline-by-consolidating-environments-used-for-validation-and-testing.md

 ## Conclusion

-From running through this exercise in 3 discreet steps or sessions, as a team we were able to gain a consensus on the types of testing we required to get features into production.
+From running through this exercise in 3 discrete steps or sessions, as a team we were able to gain a consensus on the types of testing we required to get features into production.
 This was an important step for us as some people had slightly different but valid ideas about what a type of testing would validate, who would be responsible to execute it, what data was required and where it could run.

 This enabled us to then consolidated where validation and testing would be executed to move from 6 to 4 environments (not including Build) which would have significant savings in: